-One of the historical Mughal Gardens, Pinjore Gardens was built in 17th century by Aurangzeb.
-The garden is situated in the Pinjore city of Panchkula, Haryana.
+One of the historical Mughal Gardens, Pinjore Garden was built in the 17th century by a renowned Mughal ruler Aurangzeb.
+The garden is situated in the Pinjore city of Panchkula, in the territory of Haryana.
 Designed with the amalgamation of Persian, Turkish and Indian architecture, the garden is spread over 100 acres.
-You can also witness the Annual Mango Mela (Pinjore) that is held every year at Pinjore Gardens.
+The place is popular not just for the garden but also for the annual Mango Mela.

 Leave a Reply: